Sakshamv06/GitHub_Documentation/GitHub.md

 Branching is helpful when you want to add new features to a project without changing the main source of code.
 The work done on different branches will not show up on the main branch until you merge it, which we will cover later in this guide.
 You can use branches to experiment and make edits before committing them to `main`.

-When you create a branch off the `main` branch, you're making a copy, or snapshot, of `main` as it was at that point in time.
+When you create a branch of the `main` branch, you're making a copy, or snapshot, of `main` as it was at that point in time.
 If someone else made changes to the `main` branch while you were working on your branch, you could pull in those updates.

 This diagram shows:

 - The main branch
 - A new branch called feature
-- The journey that feature takes before it's merged into main
+- The journey that feature takes before it's merged into the main
 ![image](https://docs.github.com/assets/cb-23923/mw-1440/images/help/repository/branching.webp)

 ##### Creating a branch